OperationCode/front-end/CONTRIBUTING.md

 # Start the main application server or to serve up a production build locally.
 yarn start

-# Run all available unit and integration tests
+# Run all available unit and integration tests.
 yarn test

 # Update all snapshot tests
-yarn test -u
+yarn test -u OR yarn test:update-snaps

+# Only run tests for files changed from master branch
+yarn test:changes

+# Start a test runner for files changed from master branch
+yarn test:changes:watch

+# Start a test runner for all tests
+yarn test:watch

+# You can use the name of the file at the end of any non-e2e test command to run it against a single file
+yarn test $fileName

+# Opens up a Cypress browser with which you can check e2e tests locally.
+Be sure the local dev server is running before this command!
+yarn test:e2e

 #Create all the necessary files/folders for a new, reusable component.
 Please make `ComponentName` TitleCase.
 yarn create-component $ComponentName